Deploy Chatwoot using Docker containers for production environments

 Nginx

 web server acting as a reverse proxy for Chatwoot installation.
-So that you can access Chatwoot fromhttps://chat.yourdomain.com
+So that you can access Chatwoot from https://chat.yourdomain.com

 docker compose run --rm rails bundle exec rails db:chatwoot_prepare